DeveloppeurPascal/CopyrightPascalProjects/README.md

 This program is intended for Pascal language developers who wish to add a copyright and version comment to the header of their source files (*.pas, *.dpr, *.dpk, *.lpr, ...).

 The comments are placed at the beginning of the source file before the standard start of the file content.

-They are in [XML Documentation](https://docwiki.embarcadero.com/RADStudio/en/XML_Documentation_Comments) with a SUMMMARY tag containing the elements entered in the project: a description, a copyright, the list of authors, links to the code repository and to the project site (if specified).
+These are Pascal comments using ‘(* ... *)’ as a marker.
+The first line or the following line must contain ‘C2PP’ to be handled by the program.
+A file signature must be present before the end of the comment.

+If the program does not find this type of comment, it will try to interpret the first XMLDoc comment and look for a signature as was used before 25 May 2025 in the first beta versions.

 These comments are supported by Delphi.
 They will not cause problems in other compilers, interpreters and editors.

 !!!
-MAKE BACKUPS BEFORE USING THIS PROJECT ON YOUR SOURCE CODES OR PROCESS YOUR COMMITS BEFORE UPDATING THE COMMENTS INFO!!!!
+MAKE BACKUPS BEFORE USING THIS PROJECT ON YOUR SOURCE CODES OR PROCESS YOUR COMMITS BEFORE UPDATING THE COMMENTS INFO !!!!

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).